Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 ### Setting up your Codespace - Github

-Setting up your codespace on github is very simple.
+Setting up your codespace on Github is very simple.
 Navigate to the code page in your repository and click the green Code button on the right.
 Change to the Codespaces tab and click the Create codespace on main button:

 <img src="/images/learn/accelerate/xm-cloud/codespaces-1.png" alt="Create Codespace on Main"/>